Some Came Running (film): Legacy

 Martin Scorsese included a clip from the film for his A Personal Journey with Martin Scorsese Through American Movies.
 Scorsese believes that the film's final carnival scene is among the greatest and most expressive uses of CinemaScope.

+Director Richard Linklater cited Some Came Running as one of his one of his favorite films.

 In his book Who the Hell's in It, director Peter Bogdanovich wrote extensively about Some Came Running.
 He later filmed a short segment for Turner Classic Movies on the film's influence on cinema.

 In the 1997 film Flubber, the robot Weebo uses a clip from the film to explain why she will no longer sabotage the professor's relationship.

 Home media

 Some Came Running was released by Warner Home Video on May 13, 2008, as a Region 1 widescreen DVD and as part of the five-disc box set Frank Sinatra: The Golden Years, with Some Came Running as the fourth disc.